moekimora/lostinstarrail/README.md

 ## v1.0.6
 - Update: The Xianzhou Luofu
-  - Updated 600+ locations and still updating (i swear it is enormous)
+  - Updated 200+ locations and still updating (i swear it is enormous)
 - Minor bug fixes
   - There is a bug where you can get Jarilo-VI's location even if you picked Herta Space Station, this is now fixed
   - Update the scoring system

+## v1.0.61
+- Update: The Xianzhou Luofu
+  - Updated 600+ locations and still updating
+- Minor updates
+  - Better UI
+  - Options now save locally on device
+  - Maps now display the correct map if you guessed wrong
+  - Changed markers (Now there is "Your guess" in the map and "Correct location" no longer include the correct location's name)

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.